 A consensus mechanism controls many aspects in a protocol which is built on top of it.
 For the purpose of this discussion, we will separate the provisions of a consensus mechanism into two parts: the data (data structures made available and the interactions available with them) and hooks (specific top level hooks called by the protocol built on top of the consensus mechanism).
 Data structures provided by the consensus mechanism are kept abstract to the outside system interacting with them and are instead primarily consumed by the consensus mechanism's hooks.

 !!! note This document only covers the generalized consensus mechanism abstraction in Mina.
-For information on the implementation of Proof of Stake in Mina, see the relevant documentation.
+See the Proof of Stake on Mina page for information on implementation.

 Local_state is consensus related state which is only stored locally on the machine.
 It provides a place for consensus to track some information on the local node across points of finality in the protocol state.
 See the